 The North Royalton Branch of the Cuyahoga County Public Library (suburban Cleveland, Ohio) proudly incorporated illustrations from Ms. Tildes' books Animals in Camouflage and Eye Guess in the Children's area of their new facility.
 A large mural and custom interactive play panels serve to delight and educate young people in this backyard wildlife themed space.

 For many years, Phyllis lived with her family in Connecticut.
-They have also lived in Nottingham, England, and enjoy traveling to exotic places like the rain forests of Costa Rica.
-They live in Savannah, Georgia, where Phyllis enjoys birdwatching, gardening, writing, and expanding her artistic abilities.
+They have also lived in Nottingham, England, and enjoy traveling abroad.
+They now live in Savannah, Georgia, where Phyllis enjoys birdwatching, gardening, writing, and expanding her artistic abilities.

 A word from Phyllis at TeachingBooks.net.